Step One: Initial Enquiry

 • Accreditation of a programme runs until the stated review date

-• If the institution does not require recognition after this date, then the academic year in which the termination date occurs will be used as the reference point for the final cohort of participants entitled to receive individual accreditation certificates
+• If the institution does not require accreditation after this date, then the academic year in which the termination date occurs will be used as the reference point for the final cohort of participants entitled to receive individual accreditation certificates.